dolthub/docs/content/products/doltlab/administrator.md

 Save the file, and restart your DoltLab instance using the `start-doltlab.sh` script.
 When DoltLab restarts, you will see the custom logo in place of the DoltLab logo.

+DoltLab >= `v2.1.0` does not use an `admin-config.yaml` file, but instead uses the `installer` with the argument `--custom-logo=/path/to/custom/logo.png` to configure DoltLab to use a custom logo.

 <h1 id="customize-automated-emails">Customize automated emails</h1>

 Starting with DoltLab `v0.7.6`, and ending with `v1.1.1`, DoltLab allows administrators to customize the automated emails their DoltLab instance sends to its users.

 As of DoltLab >= `v2.0.0`, this feature is now exclusive to DoltLab Enterprise.

+For DoltLab >= `v2.1.0`, custom emails can be configured with the `installer` binary by supplying the argument `--custom-email-templates=true`.
+The installer will generate the email template files at `./doltlabapi/templates/email` which match the files described below.
+You can customize these files and they will be used by DoltLab.

-Included in the DoltLab zip is a directory called `templates` that stores the [golang text template files](https://pkg.go.dev/text/template) your DoltLab instance will use to generate emails.
+For DoltLab < `v2.1.0`, included in the DoltLab zip is a directory called `templates` that stores the [golang text template files](https://pkg.go.dev/text/template) your DoltLab instance will use to generate emails.
 Each file is named according to use case and the names of the files should NOT be changed.

 - `email/collabInvite.txt` sent to invite user to be a database collaborator.
 - `email/invite.txt` sent to invite a user to join an organization.